MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 |`Profile` | The snapshot session will only gather profile information, snappoints will be ignored, and debugging will not work.|
 |`DebugAndProfile` | Both debugging and profiling will be available as a result of a snapshot session.|

-This means that the configuration for the snapshot in the `launch.json` file, if we want to use it both for debugging and profiling purposes, will look equivalent to the following:
+This means that if we want to use the snapshot both for debugging and profiling purposes, the configuration for the snapshot in the `launch.json` file, will look equivalent to the following:

 ```al
 "configurations": [